Oil gains on OPEC outlook that U.S. output growth will slow - Up News Info

 Article content

-While there was general agreement on limited U.S. supply growth this year, an industry source said for 2022 forecasts ranged from growth of 500,000 bpd to 1.3 million bpd.
+While there was general agreement on limited U.S. supply growth this year, an industry source said for 2022 forecasts ranged from growth of between 500,000 and 1.3 million barrels per day.

 “The general sentiment regarding shale was it will come back as prices go up but not super fast,” said a source at one of the companies that provided forecasts to OPEC.

-Gains were capped by negative sentiment due to lingering concerns about the COVID-19 virus.
+Higher oil prices have spurred some U.S. energy firms back to the well pad.
+The oil rig count, an early indicator of future output, rose eight this week to 373, the highest since April 2020, according to energy services firm Baker Hughes Co.

-Adding to market worries were remarks from Iran’s top negotiator on Thursday saying talks between Tehran and Washington on reviving the 2015 Iran nuclear deal have come closer than ever to an agreement.
+On Thursday, Iran’s top negotiator indicated an agreement was close in talks between Tehran and Washington on reviving the 2015 Iran nuclear deal.
+This added to pressure on prices.

-Weekly U.S. rig count data from energy services firm Baker Hughes was due at 1 p.m.
-EDT (1700 GMT).

-(Additional reporting by Sonali Paul in Melbourne and Aaron Sheldrick in Tokyo; Editing by Jason Neely, Mark Potter, Louise Heavens and David Gregorio)
+(Additional reporting by Noah Browning in London, Sonali Paul in Melbourne and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy and David Gregorio)